-Better Business Bureau (BBB) is warning consumers about a timeshare scam that lures victims by offering lucrative prices for those reselling a property.
+The Better Business Bureau is warning consumers about a timeshare scam that lures victims by offering lucrative prices for those reselling a property.
 The scam uses the name and address of Resort Network Services LLC, which claims to be based in Raleigh, N.C.
-However, an revealed that the real Resort Network Services dissolved in 2009.
+However, an investigation by the BBB serving Eastern North Carolina revealed that the real Resort Network Services dissolved in 2009.

 The scam company is targeting people throughout the United States and Canada who are looking to resell a timeshare property.
 Targets were asked to wire thousands of dollars to Mexico under the guise paying “title fees,” “transfer fees,” “foreign investment fees” and other phony charges.

 The BBB of Eastern North Carolina originally became aware of the scam when a consumer contacted them about the company, assuming it was based in their area.
 Since then, BBB has received several Scam Tracker reports about the con.
 Among these is a report from a woman in Canada who lost $15,000 to the scammers.

 Timeshare sales scams are common, and con artists sometimes operate under the names of defunct, but legitimate, companies.
 In 2016, BBB Serving Canton Region & Greater West Virginia investigated a similar con that used the name of Ohio-based Resort Owners Services LLC, which went out of business in 2012.